almostearthling/when-command/support/docs/events_extra01.md

 ![WhenEventSessionLockLinux](graphics/when-event-extra-lock-linux.png)

-Both types of event do not require specific parameters: only the name should be set too something meaningful and an [event based condition](cond_eventrelated.md#event-conditions) _must_ be associated to the event.
+Both types of event do not require specific parameters: only the name should be set to something meaningful and an [event based condition](cond_eventrelated.md#event-conditions) _must_ be associated to the event.

 ## See also